IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about RabbitMQ <https://www.rabbitmq.com/>'_

+.. _Learn more about RabbitMQ <https://www.rabbitmq.com/>

  * Postgres

 Postgres is an open source relational database system.
 Katonic uses Postgres as a storage system for Keycloak data on user identities and attributes.

 'Learn more about Postgres <https://www.postgresql.org/>'_

+.. _Learn more about Postgres <https://www.postgresql.org/>

 User accounts
 ----------------